tellor-io/autoTasks/README.md

      const newId = '0x...';
   ```

-  2. add a new else if statement to create the matching label
+  2. add a new if statement to create the matching label

   ```javascript
      else if (queryId === newId) {